Skip to main content

 • Sunscreen and insect repellant (when needed)

 Most likely, yes.
 Most of the residence hall rooms are double occupancy, so you can plan to have one roommate.
-If you are in a suite-style residence hall (e.g., Kolstoe Hall), your suite will be comprised of either two or three rooms, therefore you will share a common living space and bathroom/shower facilities with 3-4 other students.
+If you are in a suite-style residence hall (e.g., Kolstoe Hall, Snoeyenbos Hall), your suite will be comprised of either two or three rooms, therefore you will share a common living space and bathroom/shower facilities with 3-4 other students.
 If you are in a community-style residence hall (e.g., Robertson) your room will be in a hallway alongside other rooms, and you will share community bathroom/shower facilities with others on your floor.

 • Roommates and suite-mates will be assigned by INSTEM staff.